CallMeOnii-chan/CallMeOnii-chan.github.io/README.md

 # CallMeOnii-chan.github.io

-This is a test for my website.
+This is my website for the CISC 3610 class.

-The index should contain the links to all class projects
+The index should contain the links to all class projects and labs.

-Please read all -lab name-.txt and -project name-.txt for any feedback and comments
+Please read all -lab name-.txt and -project name-.txt for any feedback and comments.